krypticmouse/krypticmouse.github.io/journal/content/posts/lima.md

 ---
-author: 'Herumb Shandilya'
-title: 'LIMA: Less is More for Alignment'
+title: "LIMA: Less is More for Alignment"
-description: "What LIMA wants to address is that big instruction dataset and RLHF aren't necessary to produce high quality output.
-But aside from that it's an investigation on how much examples are needed to align a model output?"
-date: '2023-05-31'
+date: 2023-05-31
-isPublished: true
+draft: false
 ---

-# LIMA: Less Is More for Alignment
 I can't even being to explain how I felt reading this paper, the moment I finished it I shared it ASAP with everyone because it deserved it.
 Essentially, what LIMA wants to address is that big instruction dataset and RLHF aren't necessary to produce high quality output.

 As I mentioned above, what LIMA wants to address is that big instruction dataset and RLHF aren't necessary to produce high quality output.
 But aside from that it's an investigation on how much examples are needed to align a model output?
 I'm gonna explain more soon but that's that basic idea of the paper.
 Let's just dive into it.